avaragado/contentful-backup/README.md

 - **Once or forever** Back up once then exit – or run forever, backing up as frequently as you want.
 - **Plugins** Built-in plugins for logging to console and file, and to perform post-backup git actions, with the ability to define your own.

 **Files are deleted locally too.** When entries or assets are deleted from Contentful, `contentful-backup` removes the associated files from the local backup.
 To recover entries or assets accidentally deleted on Contentful, we recommend you use `contentful-backup` in conjunction with your favourite version control system.
-For example: run `contentful-backup`, then commit any changes made to git.
+For example, run `contentful-backup` with the `git-commit` plugin to save changes to a git repository and push it to a remote.
 (Some _mirror-my-disk-to-a-cloud_ services might work too, if they let you time travel and if they haven't silently crashed.)

 ### Caveats